 A seder table looks different than a typical Jewish festival table.
-From the seder plate to the multiple Kiddush cups to the matzah, it’s a special festive meal.
+From the multiple Kiddush cups to the matzah, it’s a special festive meal.
 I’m going to have my daughter help me set the table, and I’m going to talk to her about the seder plate itself.
-(Check out our primer on the seder plate and fun coloring page/cheat sheet.)
+(Check out our primer on the seder plate.)
 We’ll chat about the importance of the holiday, and I’ll attempt to prepare her that after we sit down, there will be some talking before we eat.

 2. Blessings Over Candles and Wine

 Jews light candles to sanctify time at the start of holidays, to mark that this time is holy, different, and special.
 The blessing is similar to what we say each Shabbat (instead of ending with the word Shabbat, on Passover you end with the words yom tov, meaning holiday) so I know my daughter will try to join in.
 And then the blessing over wine—well, that’s a bit different, but it will still end with a sip of super-sweet grape juice, so I’m sure it will be appreciated.
 I know that she’ll be looking around for her challah afterward, so that’s going to be part of our pre-seder conversation—there’s no leavened bread on this holiday, little one!

 3. Breaking the Matzah